 Except for accidental disability, ordinary disability/veteran and termination retirement benefits, your retirement benefit is based on the following factors:

 - Your age on your date of retirement: If your birthday is January 1, and you are retiring on June 30, your age factor will be based on your age as of your last birthday.
 We do not round up your age when determining an age factor.
 If your Membership Tier is:

 - Tier 1 (established membership BEFORE April 2, 2012), you will reach the maximum age factor at age 65.

 - Tier 2 (established membership ON OR AFTER April 2, 2012), you will reach the maximum age factor at age 67.

 - Your years of creditable service: This is the total number of years of creditable service you have accrued in the MTRS.

-- Your final salary average: The average of either your highest salaries or your last salaries for either three years if you are a Tier 1 member (your effective membership date is before April 2, 2012) or five years if you are a Tier 2 member (your effective membership date is on or after April 2, 2012).
+- Your final salary average: The average of either your highest salaries or your last salaries, for three years if you are a Tier 1 member and five years if you are a Tier 2 member.

 Under the Massachusetts Retirement Law (M.G.L. c.
 32), you may choose to retire under one of three benefit options: Option A, B or C.